eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 carriages can be configured using the following [generic vType parameters](../Simulation/GenericParameters.md):

+- locomotiveLength
 - carriageLength
-- locomotiveLength
 - carriageGap
+- carriageImages

 These parameters control the appearance of trains in [sumo-gui](../sumo-gui.md) when drawing vehicles with the style 'simple shapes'.
 By default, the front of the train will be indicated by a darker carriage color and a front windscreen.
-This can be disabled by setting locomotiveLength to "0".
+This can be disabled by setting `locomotiveLength="0"`.
+The parameter `carriageImages` accepts a comma-separated list of image file names to enable distinct images when using vehicle style 'raster images'.

 ## Network